INFORMATION SUBJECT TO CHANGE

 Virtual packets are expected to start shipping out in January.

 Yes, you can run any distance virtually. if you have not selected the virtual option on the registration path, you may transfer your registration into a virtual by visiting this link (https://raceroster.com/events/2022/47591/the-2022-cowtown-race-weekend) and selecting ‘Transfer’ on the right-hand side.
 All virtual runs must be completed by February 27th, 2022.

 WHAT IF I REGISTER FOR MY TWO RACES AT SEPARATE TIMES, WILL I STILL BE IN THE COWTOWN CHALLENGE?

-You will receive an email from a member of either the Cowtown team or the RaceRoster support team for the $10 challenge upgrade, and once paid you’ll be registered for the additional challenge swag.
+You will need to email [email protected] for the $20 challenge upgrade, and once paid you’ll be registered for the additional challenge swag.

 If you do not choose to upgrade to the challenge, you will not receive the swag that is provided for challenge participants.

 The Cowtown Challenge is for anyone registered to complete two races either virtually or in-person.
 You can be in the challenge by doing both races virtually, one virtually and one in-person, or both events in-person.

 No. Due to the large number of runners, we do not allow pets on the course, for their safety and for the safety of all our runners.